pkmoore/posix-omni-parser/README.md

 posix-omni-parser
 =================
-The posix-omni-parser aims to parse the traced system calls from various interposing utilities (eg strace on Linux, truss on Solaris, dtrace on BSD and Mac OSX) on different POSIX-compliant platforms into a more useful representation.
+The posix-omni-parser tool aims to parse the traced system calls from various interposing utilities (eg strace on Linux, truss on Solaris, dtrace on BSD and Mac OSX) on different POSIX-compliant platforms into a more useful representation.